TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

    Project => Add reference... => Projects => Check "Bookstore.Service" => OK.
 3. Project => Manage NuGet Packages... => Browse => search "ConsoleDump"
    => select the ConsoleDump package => Install => OK.
-4. Copy the content of the `Main` method from the *Rhetos Server DOM.linq* script in the Rhetos application folder (`Bookstore.Service\LinqPad` e.g.), into the Main method of your Playground project.
+4. Copy the content of the `Main` method from the `LinqPad\Rhetos Server DOM.linq` script into the Main method of your Playground project.
 5. Replace the line `string applicationFolder = Path.GetDirectoryName(Util.CurrentQueryPath);`
-   with `string applicationFolder = @"<relative or absolute path to the Rhetos application folder>";`, for example `string applicationFolder = @"..\..\..\..\src\Bookstore.Service";`.
+   with a relative or absolute path to the Rhetos application folder, for example `string applicationFolder = @"..\..\..\..\src\Bookstore.Service";`.
 6. Fix the compiler errors by adding the suggested "using" statement for each error.
    The resulting using statements should look like this: